-Designed by Philip Johnson in the modernist style of the early 1960s and named for C. Mahlon Kline (PhB, Yale Sheffield Scientific School, 1901), the Kline Geology Laboratory, constructed of concrete, brick and sandstone, was completed in 1963.
+Designed by Philip Johnson in the modernist style of the early 1960s and named for C. Mahlon Kline (Yale Sheffield Scientific School, 1901 PhB), the Kline Geology Laboratory, constructed of concrete, brick, and sandstone, was completed in 1963.
 The first of a complex of buildings that became known collectively as the Kline Science Center, the Kline Geology Lab connects to the Yale Peabody Museum and to the Class of 1954 Environmental Science Center.

 Yale’s 136-acre West Campus is home to several Yale Peabody Museum research collections, housed in the Collections Study Center, that support faculty, students, and visiting scholars studying biodiversity, global change, and the history of life and civilizations.
 Located 7 miles (about 11 kilometers) west of downtown New Haven, the 20 buildings of the West Campus property, acquired in 2007, straddle the city of West Haven and the town of Orange.

 The Yale Peabody Museum is among the campus departments in Yale’s vision to create a collections campus for the conservation and digitization of archives, art, library holdings, and natural history collections, in support of the University’s academic programs.

-In addition, the Yale Peabody Museum Community Education Center at West Campus offers year-round K–12 science and natural history programs, aligned with current Connecticut science curriculum standards, that complement the Museum’s educational programs in New Haven.
+In addition, the Yale Peabody Museum Community Education Center at West Campus offers year-round K–12 science and natural history programs, aligned with Next Generation Science Standards, and include new outdoor life science programs.

-Among Yale University’s properties are natural lands administered by the Yale Peabody Museum that are open to faculty, affiliated scientists and students for short-term and long-term research, study, and creative academic pursuits (visual arts, music, writing, etc.) in environmentally protected areas in and adjacent to Long Island Sound.
-For information on access and use please contact:
+Among Yale University’s properties are natural lands administered by the Yale Peabody Museum that are open to faculty, affiliated scientists, and students for short-term and long-term research, study, and creative academic pursuits (visual arts, music, writing, etc.) in environmentally protected areas in and adjacent to Long Island Sound.

 276 Old Quarry Road, Guilford, Connecticut

 The Yale Coastal Field Station is the headquarters of the Yale Peabody Museum Natural Areas.
-It occupies a 1.75-acre site on a deep water cove on Long Island in Guilford, Connecticut, about 12 miles (about 19 kilometers) east of New Haven.
+It occupies a 1.75-acre site on a deepwater cove on Long Island Sound in Guilford, Connecticut, about 12 miles (about 19 kilometers) east of New Haven.
 The biological field station includes the Beattie House, outbuildings, and other facilities.